 A: Yes, they can.
 Handing out fitness trackers can make some wellness incentives easier to track — for example, if you want to incentivize getting more steps throughout the day or drinking more water.
-However, if you choose to allow your employees to make their own fitness goals or if the wellness goals you choose aren’t measurable with a tracker, you don’t have to use them.
+However, if you choose to allow your employees to make their own fitness goals or if the wellness goals you want aren’t measurable with a tracker, you don’t have to use them.

 Workplace wellness is now a pillar of organizational success and company culture.

 Cultivating a wellness-based environment in your workplace will benefit both you and your employees.
-Instead of simply witnessing unhealthy workplace habits and doing nothing, employers can take action and improve their work environments to promote better living.
+Instead of merely witnessing unhealthy workplace habits and doing nothing, employers can take action and improve their work environments to promote better living.

-A final important point to keep in mind is that workplace wellness doesn’t have to be overwhelming and monumental in regards to breadth of change.
+A final important point to keep in mind is that workplace wellness doesn’t have to be overwhelming and monumental in regards to the breadth of change.
 Even if you simply instill a few changes — even just one! — to increase the promotion of health and wellbeing, this is an excellent place to start.

-After all, as Lao Tzu, the ancient Chinese philosopher and writer, famously said:
+After all, as the ancient Chinese philosopher and writer, famously said: